Symplectic foliated fillings of sphere cotangent bundles: Holomorphic foliations

-In this section, we study a holomorphic subfoliation of the foliated unit contangent bundle of a three-manifold with an {\em almost horizontal foliation}.
-The foliated three-manifold is $X:=\bS^1 \times (A^2,\F_{ah})$.
-In the almost horizontal foliation on the two-dimensional annulus $A$, the two boundary components of $A$ are compact leaves, all the other leaves are non-compact, and the leaves are orientable.
-The foliation can be concretely described as follows.
-The annulus $A$ is the quotient of the strip $[-1,1] \times \R$ by the translation action of $\Z$ on the second coordinate.
-The foliation $\F_{ah}$ is the descent of a foliation on the strip whose leaves are $\{y+c= \tan \frac {\pi x} 2\}_{c \in \R}$, and $\{x=\pm 1\}$.
+where $A^2 \subset \R^2$ is an annulus.
+The foliation on $X$ is the pullback of the {\em almost horizontal foliation} on the annulus $A^2$, which is uniquely described by two conditions (see for example \cite{Rei}), namely that \begin{enumerate*} \item the two boundary components of $A^2$ are compact leaves, and all the other leaves are non-compact, \item there is an orientation of the foliation that extends the counter-clockwise orientation of the boundary leaves. \end{enumerate*} The foliation $\F_{ah}$ on the annulus can be concretely described as follows.
+Define a foliation on the strip $[-1,1] \times \R$ whose leaves are $\{y+c= \tan \frac {\pi x} 2\}_{c \in \R}$, and $\{x=\pm 1\}$.
+Then, $(A^2,\F_{ah})$ is the quotient of the strip by the translation action of $\Z$ on the second coordinate.
 This foliation has the property that there is a coordinate

 whose level sets are transverse to leaves, which we call the {\em leaf coordinate}.
-The foliation on the $3$-manifold $X$ is the pull-back of $\F_{ah}$, which we also sometimes denote by $\F_{ah}$.
+In our concrete description, we can take $q_2:=y$.
+The foliation on the $3$-manifold $X$ is the pull-back of $\F_{ah}$, which by abuse of notation, we call an {\em almost horizontal foliation} and denote by $\F_{ah}$.

+A {\em holomorphic foliation} of a foliated symplectic manifold $(W,\F)$ is a subfoliation of $\F$ by punctured holomorphic curves that are asymptotically cylindrical at punctures.
+The almost complex structure is assumed to be cylindrical on the ends, and as a result, the holomorphic subfoliation can be chosen to be $\R$-invariant on the ends.

 \begin{proposition} Let $(X,\F):=\bS^1 \times (A^2,\F_{ah})$.
-There is a contact form $\alpha$ on the foliated unit cotangent bundle $M:=\bS(FT^*X)$ and a cylindrical almost complex structure $J \in \J_\alpha(\R \times M)$ for which $\R \times M$ has a finite energy holomorphic foliation by cylinders. \end{proposition} \begin{proof} As discussed in Section \ref{subsec:tstar}, a leafwise contact form on the sphere cotangent bundle $\bS(FT^*X)$ is determined by a choice of leafwise Riemannian metric on $X=\bS^1 \times A^2$.
-Let $q_1$ be a coordinate function on $\bS^1$ and let $q_2:A^2 \to \bS^1$ be the leaf coordinate on $A^2$.
-Then, we choose the leafwise Riemannian metric to be $dq_1^2 + dq_2^2$.
-In addition, the manifold $X$ also has a transverse coordinate $\bt : X \to \R$ to the foliation.
-(The level sets of $\bt$ are not tangent to the foliation.)
+There is a contact form $\alpha$ on the foliated unit cotangent bundle $M:=\bS(FT^*X)$ and a cylindrical almost complex structure $J \in \J_\alpha(\R \times M)$ for which $\R \times M$ has an $\R$-invariant holomorphic foliation by cylinders.
+Furthermore, for any leaf in the holomorphic foliation that is not a Reeb cylinder, the ends are asymptotic to Reeb orbits in the positive end, namely $\{\infty\} \times M$. \end{proposition} \begin{proof} As discussed in Section \ref{subsec:tstar}, a leafwise contact form on the sphere cotangent bundle $\bS(FT^*X)$ is determined by a choice of leafwise Riemannian metric on $X=\bS^1 \times A^2$.
+Let

+be a diffeomorphism.
+Then, $(q_1,q_2)$ induce local coordinates on neighborhoods in leaves, and we choose the leafwise Riemannian metric to be $dq_1^2 + dq_2^2$.
+We remark that the level sets of $\tau$ are not tangent to the foliation.